2686 Oak Hill Rd. Bath, Ohio 44210 – for GPS use Peninsula, Ohio 44264

 What amenities and sites will be open?

 The reality is things are different, but we can celebrate welcoming guests again.
-Many historic homes will be open for self-guided experiences, demonstrations including pottery and oxen driving will occur daily and other interpretive experiences can be enjoyed in a variety of locations around the historic grounds.
+Many historic homes will be open for self-guided experiences, demonstrations including pottery, glassblowing, and spinning occur daily and other interpretive experiences can be enjoyed in a variety of locations around the historic grounds.
 Enjoy the natural beauty, gardens and grounds of the living history museum in the Cuyahoga Valley.

 Beverages can be purchased at the admission area and guests are welcome to bring picnic lunches, our Café is closed, however our MarketPlace is now OPEN.
 Learn more about the MarketPlace at Hale Farm & Village Here.

 As HFV assesses its first phase of reopening and receives permission from state and local officials to safely extend its experience, more galleries, and exhibitions will become available to visitors and small scale special events may be added to our schedule.
 Check our website often or follow us on social media for more updates.